Omer0191/omer0191.github.io/README.md

 optional arguments:
   -h, --help            show this help message and exit --output_path_for_quality_assessment_file 	FOLDER	(Optional) folder where quality assessment .json file will be stored.Default, data/in/
-  --load_new_assesment 				NUMBER	(Optional)1 if you want to do new assesment, 0 if you want load existing assesment --mean_threshold 				NUMBER	(Optional) mean threshold for uncertain clustersDefault value is 0.80 --z_score_threshold 				NUMBER	(Optional) max negative threshold of zscore for similarity values of pwmDefault value is -1.0
-  --top_occurrences 				NUMBER	(Optional) This value corresponds to occurrence of a pwm less than a threshold z-scoreValue is between 0 to 1.
+  --load_new_assesment 				NUMBER	 1 if you want to do new assesment, 0 if you want load existing assesment --mean_threshold 				    NUMBER	 mean threshold for uncertain clustersDefault value is 0.80 --z_score_threshold 				NUMBER	 max negative threshold of zscore for similarity values of pwmDefault value is -1.0 --top_occurrences 				NUMBER	 This value corresponds to occurrence of a pwm less than a threshold z-scoreValue is between 0 to 1.
 Default value is 0.15
-  --occurrences_threshold 			NUMBER	(Optional) This value corresponds to threshold of occurrence from top occurrencesValue is between 0 to 1.
+  --occurrences_threshold 			NUMBER	 This value corresponds to threshold of occurrence from top occurrencesValue is between 0 to 1.
 Default value is 0.05

 ----------------------------------representative_motif------------------------------------
 usage: abc4pwm representative_motif [-h] [--path_to_clusters FOLDER]
                                           [--dbd string]
 					                      [--clusters string]
+                                          [--ic NUMBER]
                                           [--best_match_initial_motif NUMBER]
                                           [--mean_threshold NUMBER]
                                           [--z_score_threshold NUMBER]